gregoryleblanc/phoebus/docs/source/docking.rst

 switches from the current display layout to a saved one.

 Saved, named layouts are stored in files similar to the default ``memento``, but including the name of the saved layout.
-These saved layout memento files can be deleted is no longer needed, copied to different installations, or made read-only to prevent replacement by end users.
+These saved layout memento files can be deleted if no longer needed, copied to different installations, or made read-only to prevent replacement by end users.

 Locking the Window Layout